metaplex-foundation/developer-hub/src/pages/core-candy-machine/index.md

 {% /quick-links %}

 {% callout %}
-This documentation refers to the latest iteration of Candy Machine known as Candy Machine V4.
+This documentation refers to the latest iteration of Candy Machine known as Core Candy Machine.
 It allows minting [Core](/core) Assets.
 If you want to mint Metaplex Token Metadata NFTs [please refer to Candy Machine V3 instead](https://developers.metaplex.com/candy-machine/).
 {% /callout %}